doctrine/mongodb-odm/docs/en/reference/transactions-and-concurrency.rst

 Transaction support
 ~~~~~~~~~~~~~~~~~~~

-MongoDB supports Multi-Document Transactions on Replica Sets (starting in MongoDB 4.2) and Sharded Clusters (MongoDB
+MongoDB supports multi-document transactions on replica sets (starting in MongoDB 4.2) and sharded clusters (MongoDB
 4.4).
 Standalone topologies do not support multi-document transactions.

 Transaction Support in Doctrine MongoDB ODM